 - Authenticate the source of the e-mail (type-in the URL if necessary)

-- Each new Business Online operator has their own login account (to avoid login details that may be known by more than one person).
+- Each Business Online operator has their own login account (to avoid login details that may be known by more than one person).

 These are simple guidelines that all the users of an online-interactive interface need to adhere to, information security is everyone's responsibility, more especially authorised personnel.

-Have proper internal/ external network security measures i.e. single sign-on, secure sockets layer, audit logs, email alerts. new Business Online already have these algorithms in place, which serves as the foundation for a secure interface.
+Have proper internal/ external network security measures i.e. single sign-on, secure sockets layer, audit logs, email alerts.
+Business Online already have these algorithms in place, which serves as the foundation for a secure interface.
 However these do not entirely replace the need for vigilance and proactivity from the business users responsible for information security

 b.
 Keystroke loggers